As part of the Neighbourhood Plan process. the Parish Council was required to assess the potential sites for housing development in our parishes.

 Ashford Borough Council has written a Local Plan for the Borough, up to 2030.
 The Local Plan is an important document that makes site allocations for different development uses and sets out criteria-based policies to facilitate planning decisions.
 The Local Plan must identify sufficient land to provide for any new jobs and homes to 2030, as well as for Gypsy & Traveller sites, Leisure, Retail, Visitor and Tourism facilities.

-Ashford Borough Council is required to assess all of the potential sites in the Borough, to determine if they could be suitable for allocation for these future developments and facilities within their Local Plan.
+As part of the Local Plan, Ashford Borough Council was required to assess all of the potential sites in the Borough, to determine if they could be suitable for allocation for these future developments and facilities within their Local Plan.
 This is called a Strategic Housing and Employment Land Availability Assessment (SHELAA).
 Sites for assessment must come from a variety of sources, including vacant land, surplus public sector land, existing allocations, and through a ‘call for sites’ to all landowners in the Borough.

-Between July 2013 and May 2014, Ashford Borough Council invited developers to submit details of any sites that were available for development for possible allocation in the Council’s Local Plan 2030.
-The sites put forward that fall within the boundary of our parish are listed below.
-For further information visit the Ashford Borough Council website.
+Between July 2013 and May 2014, Ashford Borough Council invited developers to submit details of any sites that were available for development for possible allocation in the Local Plan.
+The sites put forward within our parishes are listed below.

 |Lenacre Hall Farm, Sandyhurst Lane||100+ dwellings, leisure and sheltered housing||BAE1|